narendravs/reactblogapp/README.md

 8. Technology

-    1. I have used react.js to handle client side UI
+    1. I have used react.js to handle client side UI.

     2. Used axios.
 It is a promised-based HTTP client for JavaScript.

-    3. For client side route management I have used react-router-dom
+    3. For client side route management I have used react-router-dom.

-    4. react-toastify is used to show success/error message
+    4. react-toastify is used to show success/error message.

-    5. react-bootstrap is used to show modal
+    5. react-bootstrap is used to show modal.